drocheam/optrace/docs/source/usage/refraction_index.rst

           :label: n_schott

-In the case of the Schott model the initialization could look as follows:
+In the case of the Schott model, the initialization looks as follows:

 .. testcode::

    n = ot.RefractionIndex("Schott", coeff=[2.13e-06, 1.65e-08, -6.98e-11, 1.02e-06, 6.56e-10, 0.208])

 **User Data**

+With type :python:`"Data"` a wavelength and index vector should be provided.
+Values in-between are interpolated linearly.

 .. testcode::